 1. Wake up early

 Wake up early… don’t be fooled by thinking that you can sleep in because you’re in charge of the clock.
 Studies show that morning people are more proactive and get more stuff done.
+You will find you are more passionate about your work in the morning too.

 2. Make a routine